vigliensoni/vigliensoni.com/content/portfolio/22-vigliensoni21generation.md

 years = ['2020']
 +++

 Gabriel Vigliensoni, Louis McCallum, Esteban Maestre, and Rebecca Fiebrink.

-<br><br>
+2021.
 In _Proceedings of the 2020 Joint Conference on AI Music Creativity._

 <!--more-->